 Policy Objective Indicator Trigger Possible Actions SA Objective HO 11 To meet the accommodation needs of Gypsies and No. of pitches and plots Progress towards the build out of the allocation Review circumstances and engage stakeholders and if 11,12,13,14 Travellers and Travelling Showpeople delivered.
-Number of unauthorised pitches appropriate review Policy and alternatives , , -, HO 12 To protect the amenity of Primary Residential Areas Policy Usage Decision Monitoring Review circumstances and if appropriate review Policy and alternatives 1,2,13,14,20 Infra astructure IP 1 To ensure timely delivery of infrastructure to support delivery of the Plan Type, nature and location of infrastructure Continued deficit as identified in the IDP Engage with Stakeholders in particular in context with the IDP 1,3,4,6,7,11, 12,14 IP 2 To minimise the impact of new developments on the transport network Type, nature and location of new developments Continued deficit as identified in the IDP Engage with Stakeholders in particular in context with the IDP 1,2,4,7,9,11, 16,18,19,20 IP 3 To ensure appropriate parking standards are adhered to Compliance with any standards in operation Parking Standards SPD Review circumstances and if appropriate 12601211 IP 3 To reduce the level of inappropriate on-street parking Policy Usage not adopted by 2016 Decision Monitoring review Policy, SPD and/or alternatives 1,2,6,9,13,14 IP 4 To ensure new developments benefit Policy Usage Decision Monitoring Engage with Stakeholders in 1 2 13 " - · particular in context with the IDP 1,2,13
+Number of unauthorised pitches appropriate review Policy and alternatives HO 12 To protect the amenity of Primary Residential Policy Usage Areas Decision Monitoring Review circumstances and if appropriate review Policy and alternatives 1,2,13,14,20 Infra astructure IP 1 To ensure timely delivery of infrastructure to support delivery of the Plan Type, nature and location of infrastructure Continued deficit as identified in the IDP Engage with Stakeholders in particular in context with the IDP 1,3,4,6,7,11, 12,14 IP 2 To minimise the impact Type, nature and Continued deficit as identified in the IDP Engage with Stakeholders in particular in context with the IDP 1,2,4,7,9,11, 16,18,19,20 IP 3 To ensure appropriate parking standards are adhered to Compliance with any standards in operation Parking Standards SPD not adopted by 2016 Review circumstances and if appropriate 1,2,6,9,13,14 IP 3 To reduce the level of inappropriate on-street parking Policy Usage Decision Monitoring review Policy, SF and/or alternative 1,2,0,9,13,14 IP 4 To ensure new developments benefit Policy Usage Decision Monitoring Engage with Stakeholders in 1,2,13 ' ' from access to high speed internet.
+Infrastructure Delivery Plan Continued deficit as identified in the IDP particular in context with the IDP ith ',2,''0

-Policy Objective Indicator Trigger Possible Actions SA Objective To reduce the level of Levels of residual household waste per household [kg] Engage with stakeholders and review IP 5 waste and improve levels of recycling Levels of household waste sent for re-use, Recycling or Composting [%] Negative trend circumstances and if appropriate review Policy and alternatives 4,10,13,19,20 15.0 To ensure sufficient capacity for foul water Policy Usage Decision Monitoring Engage with Stakeholders in IP 6 drainage to support growth Infrastructure Delivery Plan Continued deficit as identified in the IDP particular in context with the IDP 3,13,20 IP 7 To facilitate the ongoing operation of Carlisle Airport Policy Usage Decision Monitoring Review circumstances and if appropriate review Policy and alternatives 1,2 IP 8 To secure any measures agreed as necessary to make development acceptable in planning terms S106 Monitoring Non delivery of previously agreed measures Review circumstances and if appropriate review Policy and alternatives 1,7,11,12,13, 14 Climate Char nge and Flood Risk CC 1 To facilitate/enable development which contributes to generating renewable energy Capacity in kW output Negative Trends Review circumstances and if appropriate review Policy and alternatives 1,2,4,8,10,19 CC 2 To facilitate/enable development which contributes to generating renewable energy from wind Capacity in kW output Negative Trends Review circumstances and if appropriate review Policy and alternatives 1,2,4,8
+Policy Objective Indicator Trigger Possible Actions SA Objective To reduce the level of Levels of residual household waste per household [kg] Engage with stakeholders and review IP 5 waste and improve levels of recycling Levels of household waste sent for re-use, Recycling or Composting [%] Negative trend circumstances and if appropriate review Policy and alternatives 4,10,13,19,20 .
+To ensure sufficient capacity for foul water Policy Usage Decision Monitoring Engage with Stakeholders in 0.40.00 IP 6 drainage to support growth Infrastructure Delivery Plan Continued deficit as identified in the IDP particular in context with the IDP 3,13,20 IP 7 To facilitate the ongoing operation of Carlisle Airport Policy Usage Decision Monitoring Review circumstances and if appropriate review Policy and alternatives 1,2 IP 8 To secure any measures agreed as necessary to make development acceptable in planning terms S106 Monitoring Non delivery of previously agreed measures Review circumstances and if appropriate review Policy and alternatives 1,7,11,12,13, 14 Climate Char nge and Flood Risk CC 1 To facilitate/enable development which contributes to generating renewable energy Capacity in kW output Negative Trends Review circumstances and if appropriate review Policy and alternatives 1,2,4,8,10,19 CC 2 To facilitate/enable development which contributes to generating renewable energy from wind Capacity in kW output Negative Trends Review circumstances and if appropriate review Policy and alternatives 1,2,4,8